Last Updated on April 1, 2022 by Michelle Moyer

 I have to say that I too only discovered the phenomena in recent years, but visiting the forest and seeing that ocean of blue-ish purple bluebells in between the massive trees is truly a glorious and fairytale-like sight.

 The bluebell is a small flower that grows in ancient forests in Western Europe.
 In Belgium, the most well-known place to see them is in Halle Forest, but you can spot the bluebells in a couple of other less busy places as well.
-Planning your trip can be quite a pickle because they only bloom for about 2 weeks a year!
+Planning your trip can be quite a pickle because these beautiful fields of flowers only bloom for about 2 weeks a year!

 The small flower with a stem full of little purple clocks is a very fragile plant, so you should always stay on the path (even stepping next to it prevents it from blooming the next year).
 Picking it is illegal, so you’ll have to make do with pretty pictures.